cloudfoundry/smb-volume-release/README.md

 This is a bosh release that packages:
 - an [smbdriver](https://github.com/cloudfoundry/smbdriver)
 - an [smbbroker](https://github.com/cloudfoundry/smbbroker) for preexisting SMB shares
-- an [azurefilebroker](https://github.com/cloudfoundry/azurefilebroker) for Azure storage accounts
-- BOSH backup & restore jobs for the azurefilebroker's database
 - a test SMB server that provides a preexisting share to test against

 The broker and driver pair allows you:
 - to provision preexisting shares and bind the shares to your applications for share file access.
-- to provision Azure storage accounts and bind Azure file shares to your applications for shared file access.

 The test server provides an easy test target with which you can try out volume mounts of preexisting shares.